Laboratoire-de-Chemoinformatique/SynTool/README.rst

 ``tutorials/general_tutorial.ipynb`` – explains how to do a reaction rules extraction, policy network training, and retrosynthesis planning in SynTool.

-``tutorials/planning_algorithms_tutorial.ipynb`` – explains how to do a retrosynthesis planning win various configurations of planning algorithms (various expansion/evaluation functions and search strategies).
+``tutorials/planning_algorithms_tutorial.ipynb`` – explains how to do a retrosynthesis planning with various configurations of planning algorithms (various expansion/evaluation functions and search strategies).

 Graphical user interface